graelo/website/content/tokio/tutorial/shared-state.md

 type ShardedDb = Arc<Vec<Mutex<HashMap<String, Vec<u8>>>>>;
 ```

-Then, finding the cell for any given key becomes a two step process.
-First, the
+With the `ShardedDb`, finding the cell for any given key becomes a two step
-key is used to identify which shard it is part of.
-Then, the key is looked up in
+process.
+First, the key is used to identify which shard it is part of.
+Then,
-the `HashMap`.
+the key is looked up in the `HashMap` of the corresponding shard.

 ```rust,compile_fail
 let shard = db[hash(key) % db.len()].lock().unwrap();